saopayne/antaeus/README.md

 ## Instructions
 Fork this repo with your solution.
 We want to see your progression through commits (don’t commit the entire solution in 1 step) and don't forget to create a README.md to explain your thought process.

+Please let us know how long the challenge takes you.
+We're not looking for how speedy or lengthy you are.
+It's just really to give us a clearer idea of what you've produced in the time you decided to take.
+Feel free to go as big or as small as you want.

 Happy hacking 😁!

 ## How to run